Turning Point And Zai Lab Broaden Collaboration

 Turning Point to Receive $25 Million Upfront, with Up to Approximately $336 Million in Potential Milestone Payments and Royalties

-SAN DIEGO, SHANGHAI, China and SAN FRANCISCO, Jan.
-11, 2021 (GLOBE NEWSWIRE) -- Turning Point Therapeutics, Inc. (TPTX) - Get Report, a precision oncology company developing next-generation therapies that target genetic drivers of cancer, and Zai Lab (NASDAQ: ZLAB; HKEX: 9688), an innovative commercial-stage biopharmaceutical company, today announced an expansion of their collaboration.
+SAN DIEGO and SHANGHAI and SAN FRANCISCO, Jan.
+11, 2021 (GLOBE NEWSWIRE) -- Turning Point Therapeutics, Inc. (NASDAQ: TPTX), a precision oncology company developing next-generation therapies that target genetic drivers of cancer, and Zai Lab (NASDAQ: ZLAB; HKEX: 9688), an innovative commercial-stage biopharmaceutical company, today announced an expansion of their collaboration.

 Under the terms of the new agreement, Zai Lab will obtain exclusive rights to develop and commercialize TPX-0022, Turning Point's MET, SRC and CSF1R inhibitor, in Greater China, which includes mainland China, Hong Kong, Macau and Taiwan.
 Turning Point will receive a $25 million upfront payment, with up to approximately $336 million in potential development, regulatory and sales-based milestone payments.
 Turning Point will also be eligible to receive mid-teen- to low-twenty-percent royalties based on annual net sales of TPX-0022 in Greater China.
 In addition, Turning Point will have the right of first negotiation to develop and commercialize an oncology drug candidate discovered by Zai Lab.